mpeyre93/README-Generator/content/README.md

   * [Questions](#questions)

   ## Description:
+    ISC
     This program will allow the user to create a professional readme.md within the terminal for their project.

   ## Installation:
     npm install

   ## Usage:
     The user will open their terminal and navigate to their files.
-Then they will run node.js
+Then they will run node js.

   ## License:
+    ISC

   ## Contribution:
     Marlee Eyre

   ## Test:
-    n/a
+    N/A

   ## Questions:
    For questions about this README generator, you can visit my GitHub page using the following link: